 Day 3 Christmas Day - Durham

 After a Buck’s Fizz breakfast this morning you are free to attend morning mass, take a stroll, or stay and relax in your surroundings.
-This afternoon, the hotel will provide a drinks reception followed by Christmas lunch, after which there is the opportunity to take it easy.
-A light dinner will be served this evening.
+After a drinks reception followed by Christmas lunch, there will be time to relax before a light dinner this evening.

 Day 4 Boxing Day - Durham Cathedral